Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 If they don’t see the other parent, and you don’t have much family around, join support groups, join toddler groups, connect with other for you and your children, if they are older, dancing or martial arts, tennis, football, hockey, team sports are good so they can make new friends, as can you with other parents.

 The routine of seeing the other parent is a tough thing to do with these kinds of people.
-You will more than likely get a barrage of abuse from them as they feel like they are losing control, nothing is ever the other narcissist fault.
+You will more than likely get a barrage of abuse from them as they feel like they are losing control, to the narcissist nothing is ever the narcissist’s fault.

 You’ll be told, “you’re damaging your children.” “you’re keeping them apart.” “you’re playing games.” “you’re strange.”
 And so many more.

 Try to remember when you get these.
 You are NOT keeping them apart; you are keeping your children’s mental health safe.